- Benefits & Features

-Applicants who submit unofficial transcripts and are offered admission will be required to provide official transcripts upon acceptance.
+If offered admission, you will be required to provide encrypted digital copies of your transcripts from each of the colleges or universities submitted on your application.
 If there are discrepancies between the self-reported academic work and official records, offers of admission will be rescinded.

 Offers of admission are not binding until academic records have been verified.